 The Best Time to Visit Disney World for the Best Prices

 If you are looking to save money on your Disney vacation, you’ll want to pay attention to when you are planning your visit.
-There are some months where Walt Disney World tickets are a bit less expensive.
-Currently, according to the Disney website, January and February 2020 are the cheapest months for 5-day tickets.
+There are some months when Walt Disney World tickets are a bit less expensive.
+You may also find a good option that includes lower-priced hotel rooms.

 You’ll also want to compare those prices with hotel and flight prices.
 Those can vary widely, however.
 It’s important to get the prices of all three before deciding to book based upon price.

 What Age Is the Best Time to Visit Disney World?

 This can be a heated question with a lot of different answers.
 If you are looking to maximize your Disney World vacation budget, you may want to visit the resort at the perfect ages for your kids.
 I’ve found, however, that many different ages are the perfect times.

 Because I love to travel, I knew that I’d want to go on vacation with my kids even when they were very young.
 Walt Disney World made it so easy to travel with young kids less than two years apart.
 Everything is set up for families.

 From the moment I arrived at Orlando International Airport and could skip the baggage claim, I knew this would be an easier trip than most.
 Disney’s Magical Express will get your luggage and bring it to your hotel room, and it was so nice not to have to worry about two suitcases and a double stroller.